totaldebug/totaldebug.uk/_tabs/about.md

 datacenters, I then moved on to working for small IT Resellers, and then on to a small Leeds based data center and hosting provider where I honed my skills and continue to expand my knowledge.

-Now working for one of the worlds largest service providers, I spends his time working on projects to ensure the business runs in the most efficient ways possible by implementing automation tooling and improving processes.
+Now working for one of the worlds largest service providers, I spends this time working on projects to ensure the business runs in the most efficient ways possible by implementing automation tooling and improving processes.

 > The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>